+BREASTFEEDING WOMEN

+CODE PRIORITY

-BREASTFEEDING WOMEN CODE PRIORITY 354 CELIAC DISEASE I Also known as Celiac Sprue, Gluten Enteropathy, or Non-tropical Sprue.
+354 CELIAC DISEASE I

+Also known as Celiac Sprue, Gluten Enteropathy, or Non-tropical Sprue.

 Inflammatory condition of the small intestine precipitated by the ingestion of wheat in individuals with certain genetic make-up.

 Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.

 Document: Diagnosis and name of the physician that is treating this condition in participant's health record.

-High Risk: Diagnosed Celiac Disease 355 LACTOSE INTOLERANCE I Lactose intolerance occurs when there is an insufficient production of the enzyme lactase.
+High Risk: Diagnosed Celiac Disease.

+355 LACTOSE INTOLERANCE I

+Lactose intolerance occurs when there is an insufficient production of the enzyme lactase.
 Lactase is needed to digest lactose.
 Lactose in dairy products that is not digested or absorbed is fermented in the small intestine producing any or all of the following GI disturbances: nausea, diarrhea, abdominal bloating, cramps.
 Lactose intolerance varies among and within individuals and ranges from mild to severe.
 Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.

 Document: Diagnosis and the name of the physician that is treating this condition in the participant's health record; OR list of symptoms described by the applicant/participant/caregiver (i.e., nausea, cramps, abdominal bloating, and/or diarrhea).

+BREASTFEEDING WOMEN

+------ --- ----------

+CODE PRIORITY

+356 HYPOGLYCEMIA I

-BREASTFEEDING WOMEN CODE PRIORITY 356 HYPOGLYCEMIA ı Presence of hypoglycemia diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or a health professional acting under standing orders of a physician.
+Presence of hypoglycemia diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or a health professional acting under standing orders of a physician.

 Document: Diagnosis and the name of the physician that is treating this condition in the participant's health record.

-High Risk: Diagnosed hypoglycemia 357 DRUG/NUTRIENT INTERACTIONS I Use of prescription or over the counter drugs or medications that have been shown to interfere with nutrient intake or utilization, to an extent that nutritional status is compromised.
+High Risk: Diagnosed hypoglycemia.

+357 DRUG/NUTRIENT INTERACTIONS I

+Use of prescription or over the counter drugs or medications that have been shown to interfere with nutrient intake, absorption, distribution, metabolism, or excretion, to an extent that nutritional status is compromised.

 Document: Drug/medication being used and respective nutrient interaction in the participant's health record.

 High Risk: Use of drug or medication shown to interfere with nutrient intake or utilization, to extent that nutritional status is compromised.

+l 1

-BREASTFEEDING WOMEN PRIORITY EATING DISORDERS 1 Eating disorders (anorexia nervosa and bulimia), are characterized by a disturbed sense of body image and morbid fear of becoming fat.
+BREASTFEEDING WOMEN CODE PRIORITY 358 EATING DISORDERS I Eating disorders (anorexia nervosa and bulimia), are characterized by a disturbed sense of body image and morbid fear of becoming fat.
 Symptoms are manifested by abnormal eating patterns including, but not limited to: Self-induced vomiting Purgative abuse Alternating periods of starvation Use of drugs such as appetite suppressants, thyroid preparations or diuretics Self-induced marked weight loss Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Symptoms or diagnosis and the name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed eating disorder RECENT MAJOR SURGERY, TRAUMA OR BURNS I Major surgery (including C-sections), trauma or burns severe enough to compromise nutritional status.
+High Risk: Diagnosed eating disorder.
+359 RECENT MAJOR SURGERY, TRAUMA OR BURNS I Major surgery (including C-sections), trauma or burns severe enough to compromise nutritional status.
 Any occurrence within the past 2 months may be self-reported.
 Any occurrence more than 2 months previous MUST have the continued need for nutritional support diagnosed by a physician or health professional acting under the standing orders of a physician.
 Document: If occurred within the past 2 months, document surgery, trauma and/or burns in the participant's health record.
 If occurred more than 2 months ago, document description of how the surgery, trauma and/or burns currently affects nutritional status and include date.
 High Risk: Major surgery, trauma or burns that has a continued need for nutritional support.
-EATING DISORDERS Eating disorders (anorexia nervosa and bulimia), are characterized by a disturbed sense of body image and morbid fear of becoming fat.
-Symptoms are manifested by abnormal eating patterns including, but not limited to: • Self-induced vomiting • Purgative abuse • Alternating periods of starvation • Use of drugs such as appetite suppressants, thyroid preparations or diuretics • Self-induced marked weight loss Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
-Document: Symptoms or diagnosis and the name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed eating disorder RECENT MAJOR SURGERY, TRAUMA OR BURNS Major surgery (including C-sections), trauma or burns severe enough to compromise nutritional status.
-Any occurrence within the past 2 months may be self-reported.
-Any occurrence more than 2 months previous MUST have the continued need for nutritional support diagnosed by a physician or health professional acting under the standing orders of a physician.
-Document: If occurred within the past 2 months, document surgery, trauma and/or burns in the participant's health record.
-If occurred more than 2 months ago, document description of how the surgery, trauma and/or burns currently affects nutritional status and include date.
-High Risk: Major surgery, trauma or burns that has a continued need for